Introduction: What is SQLMap and Why Use It?

 When you run this command:

-1. SQLMap asks questions: It will often ask if you want to follow redirects, test other parameters, or increase the detection level or risk.
-For beginners, starting with the defaults or answering ‘Y’ (yes) to reasonable prompts is usually fine.
+- SQLMap asks questions: It will often ask if you want to follow redirects, test other parameters, or increase the detection

-3. Output: It will report whether the parameter appears vulnerable, the type of SQL injection (e.g., boolean-based blind, time-based blind, error-based, UNION query), and the backend DBMS identified.
+catin this case) to check the application’s response for signs of SQL injection. - Output: It will report whether the parameter appears vulnerable, the type of SQL injection (e.g., boolean-based blind, time-based blind, error-based, UNION query), and the backend DBMS identified.

 SQLMap Examples: Enumerating the Database

 Once sqlmap confirms a vulnerability, you can start exploring the database.
+These sqlmap examples walk through the most common enumeration tasks.

 Example 1: Listing Available Databases